laboon/ebook/text/41_advanced_unit_testing.md

 notifyAll
 ```

-This is pretty cool, we can then do things like check to see if a method exists before calling it, or let the programmer know what methods exist.
+We can then do things like check to see if a method exists before calling it, or let the programmer know what methods exist.
 If you've ever used a language like Ruby, where you can quickly check what methods are available on an object, you can see how useful this can be.
 If you're new to a codebase, and you know that you want to do something related to quacking, but you're not sure if you want to call `displayQuack()`, or `quackify()`, or `quackAlot()`, or whatever, you can do a quick method listing and see that the method you are looking for is `printQuack`.

 You may have noticed that there are many more methods here than are listed in the `ReflectionFun` class.
 This is because the `getMethods()` method returns a list of _all_ methods callable on an object (that is, public methods).
 Since all objects in Java descend from the `Object` class, any of the public methods on the `Object` class will also appear here.